 Key Features – 80 metre range, 85g, red light , whistle, expensive

-That’s all of our headlamps listed, so which would we choose?
+That’s all of our head torches listed, so which would we choose as the best fishing head torch?
 Let’s have a look.

 The only real advice we would give here is this: the last on the list is a nice model and is good quality, but at the price it is out on it’s own, and it does not offer anything special that would be useful for an angler.
 Therefore, we recommend you pick one of the cheaper models with the red light function, which may come in very useful at nights, and all of them are less than a tenner.